danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 };
 ```

-Here neither the `InheritMyMoveOperator` nor `InheritMyDestructor` have enough information to
+Here neither `InheritMyMoveOperator` nor `InheritMyDestructor` have enough information to
 determine if the type `S` should be trivially relocatable.
 The member of type `T` can only be present
-in one of the two, and that would dictate the behaviour for `S`.
-But the property must be determined
+in one of the two, and that would dictate the behaviour for `S` if its simply inferred.
+The
-based on the interaction of the move operation and destructor.
-The same follows for helper
+ability for `S` to be trivially relocated must be determined based on the interaction of the move
+operation and destructor, of which only the author of `S` has the full picture.
+The same follows for
-structures that may not define their own move operations or destructors, such as unions.
+members that provide implementation details and which may not define their own move operations or
+destructors, such as unions.

 In this example `S` is trivially relocatable, since the destructor is a no-op after being moved
 from.
-But we can't tell from its members.
+But we can't tell from its members directly.
+The author needs to vouch for this by opting
+the type `S` into being trivially relocatable:

 ```cpp
 template <class T>